Upcoming Trips: 2018 Monhegan Island, ME

 By day, we'll explore the rocky and uninhabited islands of Musgongus Bay, visit with local lobstering crews, connect with the artists who have claimed Monhegan as their muse and hike the miles of spectacular trails along the pristine coastline.
-In the evenings we'll gather for intimate, entirely acoustic, concerts in the village church - a unique opportunity to hear the music of world-class artists in its most elemental form.
+In the evenings we'll gather for intimate, entirely acoustic, concerts - a unique opportunity to hear the music of world-class artists in its most elemental form.

 Sunday, June 10th: For those who wish to extend their adventure, we're offering this pre-trip add-on option.
 We gather in Portland, ME, a city with a burgeoning restaurant and arts scene.
 Multiple carriers service the Portland International Jetport, and Amtrak's Downeaster train runs between Boston’s North Station and downtown Portland.
 We are planning a kick-off concert in town and overnight in a downtown hotel.
 Details TBA.